jeffleder/gvm-docker/README.md

-# gvm-docker
-GVM11 (OpenVAS) Docker Image

-# Note
+# GVM-Docker
-This is a simplified version of https://github.com/immauss/openvas intended for one-off scans
+This is a GVM11 (OpenVAS) Docker Image intended for one-off scans.
+Inspiration for this repo comes from: https://github.com/immauss/openvas

 # Docker Hub
 https://hub.docker.com/repository/docker/jeffleder/gvm-docker